-Are you considering a career in Human Services ?
-Here is your challenge: are you able to support individuals to reach their full potential?
+Are you considering a career in Human Services?
+Here is your challenge: Are you able to support individuals to reach their full potential?
 Are you able to set boundaries and provide structure in the lives of our residents?
-Can you provide Christian leadership, and counsel?
-Are you able to develop support plans, and have good relationships with parents and relatives?
-Ask yourself, how you can serve as a Christian in this calling?
+Can you provide Christian leadership and counsel?
+Are you able to develop support plans and create good relationships with parents and relatives?
+Do you see yourself serving as a Christian in this calling?

 In our establishments, we aim to have a home-like atmosphere.
-As staff you will be required to assist the residents in task such as cooking, and cleaning, with their abilities constantly in mind.
-Dinner and coffee will be shared together and you will join them in attending church.
-It is important to remember that it is their home, and you are there to support them.
-You are the role model- staff, not parent, not friend.
-Yet you need to be caring, supporting and loving.
-Residents may have behavioural outbursts, and you will need to stay calm, understand their needs, show respect and be professional.
+It is important to remember that it is the residents’ home, and the staff is there to support them.
+Staff assists them in tasks such as cooking and cleaning, with their abilities constantly in mind.
+Staff shares mealtimes and coffee breaks with the residents and joins them when attending church.
+Staff is a role model, not a parent or friend.
+They need to be caring, supportive and loving.
+Residents may have behavioural outbursts, and staff will need to stay calm, understand their needs, show respect and be professional.

-We have one thing in common, we are brothers and sisters in the Lord and we are guided by the word of God in all our actions.
+In our homes we acknowledge that staff and residents alike are brothers and sisters in the Lord and are guided by the Word of God in all their actions.

-In practical terms, we aim for a staff ratio of 1:4, so in our larger homes we have 2 day staff, 2 night staff.
-We have a 10 hour day shift and a 14 hour night shift.
-The night shift includes a good portion of sleep.
+In practical terms, our homes aim for a staff ratio of 1:4.
+Our larger homes have two day staff and two night staff.
+The day shift is 10 hours long and the night shift is 14 hours, the latter including a good portion of sleep.

-We appreciate staff who have a variety of interests, perhaps crafts, music, arts etc. Some of the residents cannot find employment and prolonged staring at a television or computer screen is not something we promote.
+We appreciate staff who are able to keep the residents occupied with meaningful activites.
+Some of the residents cannot find employment and prolonged staring at a television or computer screen is not something we promote.

 The Anchor Association is committed to hire and maintain qualified staff.
-Staff must be a communicant member of a Canadian Reformed Church, United Reformed Church, American Reformed Church or sister church.
+Staff must be a communicant member of a Canadian Reformed Church, United Reformed Church, or sister church.
 A prerequisite for the position is a profound interest in and desire to work with persons who have a disability.

 Furthermore staff must: